Relewise/relewise-integrations-commercetools-connect/README.md

   </a>
 </p>

-# Relewise commercetools connect app
+# Relewise commercetools connect integration

 The Relewise commercetools connect integration provides a default way of synchronizing your product catalog from commercetools to Relewise in order to use our product discoverability features.